Port d'Envalira is the highest paved road in the Pyrenees

 How long is Port d'Envalira?

 The pass is 32.1 km (19.94 miles) long running west-east from Les Escaldes to El Pas de la Casa, on the French border.
-The drive is very scenic, with lots of places to stop and look at the views.
-To drive the road without stopping will take most people between 45 and 60 minutes.

 Is Port d'Envalira open?